Code-Institute-Submissions/Tiernan97-ms1-ionvale_MayResub/README.md

       # **Testing**

       ## **Functionality Testing**
-      + All social media links were tested across all devices without any issues.
+      + All social media links were retested and the code was changed to open all social media links in a new tab.
+      + The collapsable nav bar was changed so that when each link was clicked the dropdown would disappear.

       ## **Validators**
       + [**HTML5 Validator**](https://validator.w3.org/nu/#textarea)